German Bishop: Pope Francis Has Clearly Hinted Support for Intercommunion Proposal

 Cardinal Willem Eijk, the Archbishop of Utrecht, Holland, said the statement was “completely incomprehensible” as the Church’s doctrine and practice is “perfectly clear.”
 By failing to create clarity, “great confusion is created among the faithful and the unity of the Church is endangered,” he said, adding that he was reminded of Article 675 of the Catechism of the Catholic Church, which warns of a “religious deception” that offers man “an apparent solution” at the “price of apostasy from the truth.”

-Archbishop Hesse’s comments are being seen as an inevitable response from the heterodox wing of the German Church, after the Pope decided not to rule against the proposal.
+Archbishop Hesse’s comments are being seen by many as an inevitable response from the heterodox wing of the German Church, after the Pope decided not to rule against the proposal.